 - Full name

-- The address of your destination so in case you do get separated, they will know how to reach you.
+- Your address and the address of your destination so in case you do get separated, they will know how to reach you.

 A great tip is to evenly distribute or assign the children between the adults to make sure everyone is always accounted for.